 I am currently working as a Principal Research Scientist at Nokia Bell Labs in Cambridge, UK and lead the Device Systems team.

 In my team, we work on building multi-device systems to support collaborative and interactive services.
 With an unprecedented rise of on/near-body devices, it is common today to find ourselves surrounded by multiple sensory devices.
-We explore system challenges and issues to enable multi-device, multi-modal, and multi-sensory funtionalities on these devices, thereby offering exciting opportunities for accurate, robust and seamless edge intelligence.
+We explore system challenges and issues to enable multi-device, multi-modal, and multi-sensory functionalities on these devices, thereby offering exciting opportunities for accurate, robust and seamless edge intelligence.

 My research interests include mobile and embedded systems, edge intelligence, tiny ML, Internet of Things (IoT), and social and culture computing.
-I enjoy building real, working systems and applications and like to collobrate with other domain experts for interdisciplinary research.
+I enjoy building real, working systems and applications and like to collaborate with other domain experts for interdisciplinary research.

-Come work with us for exciting device research!!
+Leaflet LinkedInCome work with us for exciting device research!!
 We have several positions (postdoc, research scientist, and tech lead) available in our Cambridge Lab.

 PostDoc Research Scientist Tech LeadI will be at Slush to demonstrate how we bring cloud-scale,machine learning and MLOPs to software-defined cameras and IoT devices.

-PROJECT CSTO's messageOur paper about on-body microphone collaboration was conditionally accepted to ACM HotMobile 2023.
+Our paper about on-body microphone collaboration was conditionally accepted to ACM HotMobile 2023.
 Kudos to our awesome intern, Bhawana!

 Our paper about reseource characterisation of MAX78000 was awarded the Best Paper Award at ACM AIChallengeIoT 2022.
 Kudos to our awesome interns, Hyunjong, Lei and Arthur!